-What is progesterone vaginal (Endometrin)?
+What is progesterone vaginal?

 Progesterone is a female hormone important for ovulation and menstruation.
 Progesterone causes changes in the lining of your uterus, making it easier for a fertilized egg to attach to the uterus at the beginning of pregnancy.
 Progesterone then helps your body maintain the pregnancy.

-Progesterone vaginal is used in fertility treatment as part of Assisted Reproductive Technology (ART) for women unable to get pregnant due to a lack of natural progesterone in the body.
+Progesterone vaginal is also used in fertility treatment as part of Assisted Reproductive Technology (ART) for women unable to get pregnant due to a lack of natural progesterone in the body.

 What are the possible side effects of progesterone vaginal?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-- symptoms of depression (sleep problems, weakness, mood changes).
+- symptoms of depression (sleep problems, weakness, mood changes);

-Less serious side effects may include:
+Common side effects may include:

-- dizziness, drowsiness, tired feeling;
+- dizziness, confusion, drowsiness, tiredness;

 - breast pain, swelling, or tenderness;